bennywee/donut_ceviche_classifier/README.md

 To run jupyter lab, execute `jupyter lab --ip=0.0.0.0 --allow-root` in the terminal inside the container.
 Copy the URL into the browser (should be the last link with the access token).

 # Copy (unzipped) data into the data folder
-Data privacy is important - so as good practice I have not included the raw data files in my remote repo.
 To run the code, you will need to copy the unzipped donut and ceviche folders into the `data/` directory.
 The data directory should look like this:

 ```
 ├── data